lucee/lucee-docs/docs/04.guides/13.Various/24.rest-services/page.md

 **The quick fix**: The quickest solution is to add an empty `index.cfm` template at the physical location of the webroot of IIS site or apache virtual host and call the `index.cfm` file through port 80 (or 443 for https) of your IIS or Apache2.

 Then wait for *mod_cfml* to create the context in Tomcat.
-After that the REST service should be accesible through port 80 of IIS or Apache without issues.
+After that the REST service should be accessible through port 80 of IIS or Apache without issues.

 Once the *mod_cfml* has successfully created the host configuration in Tomcat, you can safely remove the empty `index.cfm` file.
 <br>